 - Medical Infectious Waste – Medical waste includes materials like unwanted needles and lancets, also called sharps.
 Where a collection is available, these items are generally disinfected prior to being recycled or disposal.
 To find a medical waste collection, please see the EGLE interactive map or contact your County Recycling and HHW Coordinator.
 Learn more about medical waste disposal at Michigan.gov/EGLEMedWaste

 - Paints and Stains - Oil-based paint and stains often contain toxic solvents and pigments.
 Latex paint sometimes contains toxic pigments.
-For additional options for paint recycling, see the American Coatings Association drop off sites.
+See the lists/directories at the top of this page for options to recycle paints and stains.
+For additional options for paint recycling, search PaintCare Inc. drop off sites.

 - Smoke Detectors - Some smoke detectors use a tiny radioactive source to detect smoke.
 You will know if it does because it will have a radiation symbol printed on its label.
 The best way to get rid of a smoke detector with a radioactive source is to send it back to the manufacturer.
 Check the label for contact information or check this list published by the United States Postal Service.
 If the manufacturer does not have a take back program and the smoke detector HAS NOT been damaged, it is safe to dispose of it by ordinary municipal trash.
 If the smoke detector HAS been damaged, please contact EGLE Radioactive Materials Unit at RadioactiveMaterial@Michigan.gov so that we can help ensure that it is disposed of safely.